 You use your talents and passions to serve you make an impact on God’s mission.
 Many participants in our ministry dedicate significant time and energy to enrich and expand our ministry.
 To explore areas where you are gifted and tell us where you’d like to serve, check out our "Next Steps" page.

 Emily is married to Kimball and they live in Blaine.
 Emily joined the staff as Associate Pastor in 2017.
 Her roles include preaching, traditional worship and small group formation.
 She also oversees our Children, Youth and Family staff.
-Emily loves coffee (iced) and serving as a barista helped prepare her for ministry.
+Emily loves coffee (iced) and believes that serving as a barista helped prepare her for ministry.

 Mary is married to John and they have grown children.
 Mary brings many years of church administration experience serving as Finance Manager accompanied by a deep faith and a desire to serve Jesus through the church.
 Mary began serving CLC in 2014.
 Mary begins all Finance meetings with a devotional on how we serve through our finances and giving.